Advocacy

 Employees

 As reported in The Guardian, "workers have spoken out internally and at company-wide town halls to urge Elsevier to reconsider its relationship with the fossil fuel industry."
-It's unknown how leadership is justifying support for the fossil fuel industry's exploration for more resources and projects around the world as being consistent with company human rights obligations or a just transition.
+It's unknown how RELX leadership is justifying support for the fossil fuel industry's misinformation and exploration for more resources around the world as being consistent with its sustainability pledges and human rights commitments.
+RELX has been reframing a just energy transition as being able to accommodate the global fossil fuel expansion it serves.
+This includes in journals that it's rebranded as having missions aligned with a global net zero goal.
 With no room in the carbon budget for new projects, employee requests to understand which people have offered their prior informed consent for this activity, and why company messaging indicates the industry is credibly transitioning, have gone unanswered since 2021 at the latest.
+Instead, employees have been directly pressured to conform to the company's sustainability 'narrative.'
+As one editor at The Lancet put it: "It's absolutely shocking and downright disgusting that they asked Richard Horton to remove his name [from a group report].
+I actually thought about whether the company might try any form of retaliation against the signatories…Perhaps the company needs further persuasion that it's not just its own employees who are disillusioned with its environmental stance."

 “There is dishonesty about how these issues are being addressed by the company.”